AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 individual parts or points of the investigated formation.
 Let's

-take a closer look at a situation from everyday life.
+take it closer to a a situation from everyday life.

 We will make a small afternoon siesta with

-coffee or tea and vanilla wreaths.
-We hold a small coffee cup
+coffee or tea and small vanilla wreaths.
+We hold a small coffee

 sitting, the coffee cup has at first glance a completely